valekuro/stargazers/README.md

 ### Screens
 It contains the app screens.
 The folder use the same file logic see in Components folder.
 ### Theme
-The folder contains theme.ts file whit colors and borderRadius used in the app.
+The folder contains theme.ts file with colors and borderRadius used in the app.
 This folder could contains all styles in common between components.
 ### __tests__
-In this folder there are component tests realized with a JavaScript Testing Framework called Jest.
+Tests are written in Jest and React Native Testing Library.
 ### Types
-The folder contains the application types, in this case you can find navigation types.
+The folder contains the common application types, in this case you can find navigation types.
 ### Utils
 In this folder you can find generic functions.
 For this application, utils contains function to manage api error all over the app.
 # Stargazers Project